Boss (Fifth Harmony song)

 "Boss" (stylized as "BO$$") is a song recorded by American girl group Fifth Harmony, released as the lead single from the group's debut studio album, Reflection (2015).
-Serviced to contemporary hit radio on August 19, the song was written by Eric Frederic, Joe Spargur, Daniel Kyriakides, Gamal Lewis, Jacob Kasher and Taylor Parks, and was produced by Frederic, Spargur and Daylight.
+Serviced to contemporary hit radio on August 19, 2014, the song was written by Eric Frederic, Joe Spargur, Daniel Kyriakides, Gamal Lewis, Jacob Kasher Hindlin and Taylor Parks, and was produced by Frederic, Spargur and Daylight.
 Musically, "Boss" is a dance-pop song with additional instrumentation including trumpets, handclaps, horns and heavy bass that create a rhythmic militaristic sound.
 Lyrically, the song focuses on themes of feminism, female empowerment, confidence and reversed gender roles.
 Critics drew comparisons to the works of previous girl groups such as Destiny's Child.

 "Boss" was well received by contemporary music critics, who praised the song's lyrical themes and production.
 "Boss" debuted and peaked at number 43 on the Billboard Hot 100, staying in the charts for a total of fifteen weeks, outperforming "Miss Movin' On", their first single after forming as a quintet on The X Factor.
 Among national airplay charts, the track peaked at number 37 on the Mainstream Top 40, even though "Boss" was censored from mainstream radios after many felt the song was sending a political message to listeners, according to Frederic, one of the producers of the track.
 Outside of the United States, the song peaked at number 75 on the Canadian Hot 100 and reached the top 40 in countries such as Spain and the United Kingdom.
 The song was certified platinum by the Recording Industry Association of America.

 An accompanying music video for the song, choreographed and directed by Fatima Robinson, was released on the band's Vevo page that showed the group performing with chairs and interacting at a photo shoot and an arm wrestling contest.
 The group performed the single for the first time at the Toyota Concert Series on Today followed by a pre-show red-carpet performance at the 2014 MTV Video Music Awards.
 The track was subsequently included in the Reflection Tour, the 7/27 Tour and the PSA Tour.